-What some are calling a Christmas miracle, the smallest baby ever born at Florida Hospital made it home just in time for the holidays.
+What some are calling a Christmas miracle, the smallest baby ever born at Florida Hospital made it home just in time for the holidays, as a gift they got a Breastfeeding Cover special cardigans for the mother and she can keep his baby warm.
 Connor Sorensen was born on June 29, 2013 more than 3 months early.
 At only 24 weeks along the tiny baby checked in 2 ounces shy of pound, or 380 grams.
 Babies born at 6 months old have only a 1-in-3 changes of ever making it home but yesterday Connor, now checking in at 6 ½ pounds, did just that.

 “When Connor was first born, the staff at the hospital suggested we take a lot of pictures,” said Eric Sorensen, Connor’s father.
 “Because of how small he was, no one was sure if Connor would be able to survive.
 Someone suggested I put my wedding band around his leg to show how small he was.
 It is amazing to look back on that photo and see how far he has come.”